|Survey name||Adult cancer survival

 Information for patients and carers can be found at NHS online or by searching for charities set up to help cancer patients.

 Assessment of user needs and perceptions

 (The processes for finding out about uses and users, and their views on the statistical products.)

 A stakeholder review of all our cancer publications was conducted in 2010.
 Stakeholders were asked for their views about how they use the relevant outputs, their importance and their quality.
 Comments were also sought on any changes respondents would like to see in terms of content and presentation of the outputs and of our cancer web pages.
 The results of this consultation are available.

 A stakeholder consultation of all our cancer publications was undertaken in 2012 to determine future user needs.
 The results of this consultation are available.
 One of the important needs identified as part of this consultation was for data on stage at cancer diagnosis, which are collected under the National Cancer Registration Scheme and collated by Public Health England (PHE).

-Due to improvements made by PHE in the collection of stage information as part of cancer registration, PHE in partnership with Office for National Statistics (ONS) are now able to publish estimates of survival by stage diagnosis of cancer in the form of Experimental Statistics.
-ONS will continue working with PHE to ensure that such survival estimates will be published as National Statistics in the future.
+Due to improvements made by PHE in the collection of stage information as part of cancer registration, PHE in partnership with the Office for National Statistics (ONS) are now able to publish estimates of survival by stage diagnosis of cancer in the form of Experimental Statistics.
+The ONS will continue working with PHE to ensure that such survival estimates will be published as National Statistics in the future.

 To promote ongoing feedback and to accommodate users’ needs, a workshop was held on 20 March 2017, to discuss what aspects they felt would be more useful and what they would like to see in future releases.
-The workshop included participants from the Department of Health, NHS Digital, Public Health England, Office for National Statistics, Cancer Research UK, Macmillan, Cancer Vanguard and UCL Great Ormond Street Institute of Child Health.
+The workshop included participants from the Department of Health, NHS Digital, Public Health England, Office for National Statistics, Cancer Research UK, Macmillan, RM Partners Cancer Vanguard and UCL Great Ormond Street Institute of Child Health.

 Contact details for this Methodology